Rajnishdok/CodeMagazine/README.md

 # CodeMagazine
-this is a Example of Code Magazine I cresated as a Practice project
+This is an Example of Code Magazine I cresated as a Practice project